jfranco1701/STEM-Capstone-2019/SETUP-PROD.md

 That build command will package everything up for you based on the settings we have set in the production environment file.
 Once that wraps up, we can start the containers!

+## Add environment variables

+In this project, we used a couple environment variables to setup the Django secret key and the Postgres admin password.
+Create these couple variables before starting `docker-compose`:

+### Django secret key

+Unix Systems (MacOS/Linux)

+    # bash
+    echo 'export STEM_SECRET_KEY="SECRET KEY HERE"' >> ~/.bashrc source ~/.bashrc

+    # zsh
+    echo 'export STEM_SECRET_KEY="SECRET KEY HERE"' >> ~/.zshrc source ~/.zshrc

+Windows Systems

+    setx STEM_SECRET_KEY "SECRET KEY HERE"

+_Note_: With Windows systems, you'll have to restart your shell but you can run `set` to get a list of available environment variables and it should be listed there.

+### Postgres admin password

+Unix Systems (MacOS/Linux)

+    # bash
+    echo 'export STEM_PSQL_PASSWORD="stemecosystem"' >> ~/.bashrc
+    source ~/.bashrc

+    # zsh
+    echo 'export STEM_PSQL_PASSWORD="stemecosystem"' >> ~/.zshrc
+    source ~/.zshrc

+Windows Systems

+    setx STEM_PSQL_PASSWORD "stemecosystem"

+_Note_: With Windows systems, you'll have to restart your shell but you can run `set` to get a list of available environment variables and it should be listed there.

 ## Start docker-compose

 If you're still sitting in the `src/frontend` directory, you'll want to go back to the root directory of the project with `../../`.
 Once there, you can run the following to get the Docker containers up and running: